zhuang-li/SCAR/README.md

 SCAR demonstrates significant improvements in LLM performance when used for data filtering and selection.
 We evaluated our method using two LLMs: Olmo and Starcoder.

-**Note:** Prior to applying SCAR, we filter out non-English and remove duplicate instruction-response pairs.

 ### Olmo Performance

 | Dataset Size        | L.C.
 WinRate |